Alvin-Gavel/Demodigi/Utilities/README.md

 `KL_feedback_script`: Script that does the routine work related to giving feedback, for the module `Kartläggning`

+`PP_science_script`: Script that does the preprocessing for the scientific paper (name still pending) based on the data from Demokratisk Digitalisering

 `IS_user_script`: Script that does the routine work related to giving users access to the module `IT-säkerhet`

 `IS_access_script`: Script for the routine task of renewing access to the module `IT-säkerhet` for users who have lost it for some reason

 `Obsolete`: Directory containing code that we no longer expect to need